Dilip-S/backprop-from-scratch/README.md

 Sigmoid: sigmoid(x) = 1 / (1 + e^-x)
 Sigmoid derivative: s * (1 - s), where s = sigmoid(x)
 ![Sigmoid Function](sigmoid.png)
+Sigmoids are a good activation function choice because :
+- non-linear
+- continuous/differentiable everywhere
+- monotonically increasing
-Sigmoid function is non-linear, continuous/differentiable everywhere, monotonically increasing, derivative is also a variant of sigmoid function, numerically bounded: [0,1] all reasons making it a good choice as activation function for neural nets
+- derivative is also a variant of sigmoid function
+- numerically bounded: [0,1]

 ### Vanishing gradient problem
 Even though sigmoids were popular activation functions used in early neural networks they are not popular in modern deep neural networks.
 One of the main reasons being vanishing gradient problem.